andreas-mausch/haspa-camt052-to-csv/README.md

 > Caused by: java.lang.ClassNotFoundException: java.sql.SQLException

 If you see this, it is [this issue](https://github.com/kscripting/kscript/issues/163).
+This bug is **fixed in Kotlin 1.8.0** (see [this issue](https://youtrack.jetbrains.com/issue/KT-46312)).

+For older Kotlin versions, there is an ugly workaround to run it via Java 8.
-I've managed to do this on my MacBook Air M1 (ugly!):
+I've managed to do this on my MacBook Air M1:

 ```bash
 brew install --cask homebrew/cask-versions/zulu8